PurabSaini/fullstack-assessment/README.md

    “product” when products.length = 1

-   “products” when product.lengths ≠ 1
+   “products” when product.lengths != 1

-   This way there will be proper grammar used depending on the number of products being displayed.
+   This ensures proper grammar depending on the number of products displayed.